A Brief History of Steel Manufacturing in Australia

 After The War

 After World War II, demand for steel continued to grow and steel production in Australia continued to thrive.
-Between the 1960s and 1980s, the was a massive boom in the industry which saw numbers jump from 4.6 million tonnes in 1963, to 10 million tonnes in 1981.
+Between the 1960s and 1980s, there was a massive boom in the industry which saw numbers jump from 4.6 million tonnes in 1963, to 10 million tonnes in 1981.
 Products that required steel ranged from everything from cars to appliances, piping and structural steel for houses, buildings and bridges.

 Change In The 80s